Shringi Vatika: A Peaceful Retreat in Himachal Pradesh, India

 The entire structure is made of wood and constructed by the owners themselves with the help of local people.
 The wooden floors helped to keep a little of the cold out!

 The rooms and the facilities are modest but so are the room rents.
-Rooms usually go for less than 500 rupees (roughly 11 dollars) and though the food cost is extra, it would add around the same amount to your bill for all the three meals of the day.
+Rooms usually go for less than 500 rupees (roughly 11 dollars) and though the food cost is extra, it would add around the same amount to your bill for all three meals of the day.

 The Day After